The Vehicle Lab is reader-supported. If you decide to buy through a link on this page, we may earn an affiliate commission. Learn more.

 Still, the manufacturer strongly suggests that you consult your manual or a professional to see if the LED headlights are compatible with your vehicle’s model before making a purchase.

-- The cooling mechanism does not occupy too much space
+- Pros: The cooling mechanism does not occupy much space.
+These follow the original halogen bulb design.
+Waterproof and dust-proof.

 With 55 watts and 6,000 Kelvin, these LED headlights emit super bright white light.
 The beams are adjustable and can fit most housings.
 The LED itself is also adjustable; you can change the direction and depth of the beam.
 It is said to have the brightest low beam, and it’s waterproof.